How to Check if Gmail is Blocking Emails

 Include your Server’s IP Address in your Email Authentication

 ESPs may sometimes block emails that have failed authentication.
 Email authentication is critical to running a successful email marketing program.
 Setting up SPF, DKIM, DMARC, and BIMI will not only improve your email deliverability, but also increase your email security, and show spam filters that you are a reputable email sender.

-When setting up authentication, it is important to define every sending server’s IP address that will send mail on behalf of your own domain by creating a Valid SPF record with your service provider.
+When setting up authentication, it is important to define every sending server’s IP address that will send mail on behalf of your own domain by creating a valid SPF record.
 You should authorize your own sending IP address, third-party IP addresses, and any new IP address before sending future messages.

 Note: Emails sent from G Suite or Gmail use a shared IP address which may impact your email deliverability.

-Contact your domain administrator or learn more about how to set up your email authentication with these articles:
+Contact your domain administrator or learn how to set up your email authentication with these articles: